tmuntaner/cavy/README.md

 # Cavy

-Cavy is a Ruby on Rails Mountable Engine CMS that strives to make it easier for developers to make better websites for their clients.
+Cavy is a Ruby on Rails Mountable Engine CMS that strives to make it easier for developers to make better localized websites for their clients.

-**Warning 1:**
+**Warning:**
-*Cavy is still in development and in an unpolished state.
+*Cavy is still in development.
 Use at your own risk.*

-**Warning 2:**
-*This is not an engine designed for the non-developer, it requires you to go into the guts of the CMS to make your pages and add new features.*

-**Warning 3:**
-*You will have to remove active record if you don't want to have a secondary useless database.*

-## Features

-* MongoDB NoSQL database
-* Easy page localization
-* In-Page-Editing with MercuryEditor
-* Administration backend
-    * Partial privileges mode for clients.
-(To prevent future mistakes)
-    * Analytics dashboard with the Google Analytics API.  *You will need Google Analytics setup for this.*
-    * Editing page meta content (meta title, meta description)
-    * Editing of dynamic content

 ## Installation